openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-messaging/02-create-message-listeners.md

 First we need a message object.
 Spring Boot allows us to code in the context of our own Java models when dealing with messages.
 For this purpose we will create a simple `Fruit` object which contains a String `body`.
 For this you need to click on the following link which will open an empty file in the editor: ``src/main/java/com/example/service/Fruit.java``{{open}}

-Then, copy the below content into the file (or use the `Copy to Editor` button):
+Then, copy the below content into the files (or use the `Copy to Editor` button):

 <pre class="file" data-filename="src/main/java/com/example/service/Fruit.java" data-target="replace">
 package com.example.service;